 - Combine wet and dry ingredients: Add the wet ingredients to the bowl with the dry ingredients and fold just until combined.
 Do NOT overmix!

 - Finish and bake: Evenly divide the batter between 12 muffin cups (this is SO easy with a cookie scoop!)
-Bake at 400 degrees for 20 minutes.
-Cool in the pan for 5 minutes, then cool completely on a cooling rack.
+Bake at 400°F for 17-22 minutes.
+Cool in the pan for 5 minutes, then remove from pan and cool completely on a cooling rack.

 Robin says